mvmd-org/mvmd-site/docs/guides/virtual-worlds/describe-scenes.md

 # Describe Virtual World Scenes

-This guide explains how to create metadata for virtual world scenes and environments using MVMD.
-It covers scene composition, spatial relationships, and interaction properties.
+This guide explains how to create metadata for virtual world scenes using the MVMD standard, ensuring compatibility and discoverability across metaverse platforms.

+## Overview

+Virtual world scenes are complex environments that combine multiple elements:

+- Spatial structure and boundaries
+- Interactive objects and elements
+- Environmental properties (lighting, physics, audio)
+- Navigation and accessibility information
+- Platform-specific requirements

+Proper metadata ensures scenes can be discovered, loaded, and experienced consistently across platforms.

 ## Essential Properties for Scene Description

-Every virtual world scene should include these core properties:
+Every virtual world scene should include these core metadata properties:

 ```json
 {